Do you want to start in Android development? I tell you my story.

 As I mentioned on above section, learning from others code is very useful.
 You can compare how you do shape your ideas in contrast them.
 This could be applied for libraries source code; your knowledge increases a lot if you follow this recommendation.

 The most important thing of all recommendations I could give to you.
 Do not limit you.
 Do not settle.
 If you develop some function then write it again in other way and compare which one works better, which one adapts to changes and allow you to make easy unit tests.
+Learn about multi-threading on Android, asynchronous processes and explorer many API’s just for curiosity.

 Here I share some links that makes my life easier: